pgRouting/workshop/docs/basic/sql_function.rst

 * Create a view ``taxi_net`` for the `taxi`:

   * The taxi can only circulate inside this Bounding Box: ``(@PGR_WORKSHOP_LITTLE_NET_BBOX@)``
-  * The taxi speed is 10% slower than the particular vehicle.
+  * The taxi speed is 10% faster than the particular vehicle.

 * Verify the reduced number of road segments.